-Approval of this amendment is conditioned upon compliance with the enclosed special terms and conditions (STCs) and is subject to our receiving your acknowledgement of the award and the acceptance of the STCs within 30 days of the date of this letter.
+Approval of this extension is conditioned upon compliance with the enclosed special terms and conditions (STC) defining the nature, character, and extent of anticipated federal involvement in the project.
+The approval is subject to your written acknowledgement of the award and the acceptance of the STCs within 30 days of the date of this letter.